ocaml-flambda/flambda-backend/HACKING.md

 4. Choose the built `ocamldebug`, in your install directory.
 5. Set any breakpoints you want.
 The easiest way is to navigate to the line where you want the breakpoint and use `C-x C-a C-b` in emacs.
+6. Run `directory _build/main/ocaml/.ocamlcommon.objs/byte` to add the right directory to `ocamldebug`'s search path.
+(If you skip this, printing any value produces `Cannot find module Misc.`.)
-6. Install the debug printers, with `source ocaml/tools/debug_printers`.
+7. Install the debug printers, with `source ocaml/tools/debug_printers`.
-7. `run` to your breakpoint.
+8. `run` to your breakpoint.

 See [the manual section](https://v2.ocaml.org/manual/debugger.html) for more information about the debugger.